 She eyed me suspiciously, as though I had no clue whether I was in kidney failure or not.

 After the procedure when she was removing my IV, she started in on me again.

 "Have you ever seen a nephrologist?" she asked.
 Since I happen to have seen a nephrologist (a doctor who specializes in kidney care) I knew what that meant, although when I first heard I was seeing one of those, I thought they said I was seeing a necrologist in preparation for my death.

 I repeated that my kidneys are FINE.

 With that she finished up with my discharge instructions.
 And wearing the Massachusetts Academy of Ballet sweatpants that I had put on earlier in the morning, I pirouetted out of the hospital.

-This blog is about falling down and getting up, coping and coming back after four bone marrow transplants for Acute Myeloid Leukemia, or AML, starting in 2003 when I was diagnosed after feeling winded while running a 10-K road race.
-I have three children, Ben, Joe and Katie, and one Labrador retriever, Maddie, short for Madison, as in Madison (Ave.), in honor of my hometown, New York, New York.
+This blog is about running into Acute Myeloid Leukemia, or AML, after feeling winded while running a 10K race.
+It is about falling down and getting up, many times over, after two relapses and four bone marrow transplants between 2003 and 2009.
+I am a writer with three children, Ben, Joe and Katie, and one Labrador retriever, Maddie, short for Madison, as in Madison (Ave.), in honor of my hometown, New York, New York.